top of page

 There are no risks to having your health information stored in the Registry.
 Researchers directly

-information is safeguarded, Registry staff must comply with very strict privacy principles.
-Except for
+private information is safeguarded, Registry staff must comply with very strict privacy principles.

-the purposes of linkage with administrative health datasets (see section 3), researchers will not
+Except for the purposes of linkage with administrative health datasets (see section 3) or

-release your identifiable information to any person or organisation outside the Registry.
-No report
+identifiable information to any person or organisation outside the Registry.
+No report will

 7. What if I withdraw from this research project?